 Centropyxis spinosa

 Synonym: Centropyxis bryophilus Dekhtyar, 1998

-Diagnosis: Shell oval, with a neatly rounded anterior outline, purely chitinous, usually with relatively few adhering grains of sand, semitransparent; yellowish brown when young, gradually darkening with age, and sometimes partly or entirely covered with diatom frustules.
-Aperture usually oval, with the long axis parallel to the long axis of the shell, lobed or unequal in outline, variable in width, but always comparatively smaller than that of C. aculeata, the margin reversed and usually with two bridges connecting the invaginated aperture with the opposite dorsal area.
-Spines variable in number and also in length, of the same substance as the test, and often curved, with a plug in the aperture at the upper end.
-A broad ventral region around the aperture has a characteristic smooth and uniform structure that is clearly observable under SEM and light microscopy.
+Diagnosis: Shell oval, with a neatly rounded anterior outline, purely chitinous, usually bearing relatively few adhering sand grains, and semitransparent; yellowish‑brown when young, gradually darkening with age, and sometimes partly or entirely covered with diatom frustules.
+Aperture usually oval, with the long axis parallel to the long axis of the shell, lobed or uneven in outline, variable in width, but always comparatively smaller than that of C. aculeata.
+The margin is reversed and usually has two bridges connecting the invaginated aperture with the opposite dorsal area.
+Spines are variable in number and length, composed of the same material as the test, and often curved, with a plug in the aperture at the upper end.
+A broad ventral region around the aperture has a characteristic smooth and uniform structure that is clearly visible under SEM and light microscopy.

-Habitat: In Sphagnum, or water bodies with Sphagnum contact.
+Ecology: In Sphagnum, or in water bodies in contact with Sphagnum.

+Centropyxis spinosa